InductiveStep/ggplot-and-covid/README.md

             Days = n())
 ```

-Now plot, with a generalized additive model (GAM) smoother, selecting
+Now plot, with GAM smoother, selecting only weeks where there were data
-only weeks where there were data for all seven days.
+for all seven days.

 These week(s) are excluded: